 Stay: Siesta Villa

 Must Do: Take in the views from the summit

 #14 Uluru-Kata Tjuta National Park, NT

 At the heart of Red Centre lies the iconic Uluru-Kata Tjuta National Park, home to Australia’s most famous monolith.

-The huge mound of Uluru (formerly known as Ayres Rock) sits at the heart of this massive reserve and truly has to be seen to be believed.
+The huge mound of Uluru (formerly known as Ayers Rock) sits at the heart of this massive reserve and truly has to be seen to be believed.

 Alongside it is the slightly less famous, but no less striking, Kata Tjuta – an incredible rock formation just as beautiful as its larger cousin.

 Get up early here to photograph the sunrise over both of these majestic structures and then enjoy walks around them that really highlight the best of this wild landscape.